Surface Water vs. Foul Water: Understanding the Difference

 One major difference is that surface water can be disposed of on-site in soakaways, whereas foul water cannot.
 Alternatively, a surface water collection system, also known as SuDS (Sustainable Drainage Systems), can be used to reuse the surface water for non-potable purposes like flushing toilets.

-In some cases, an eco-friendly full wastewater system with reed beds treats the wastewater from foul drainage naturally, making it clean enough to discharge into an existing watercourse, soakaway, or land drain.
+In some cases, an eco-friendly full wastewater system with reed beds treats the wastewater from foul drainage naturally, making it clean enough to discharge into an existing watercourse, soakaway, or land drain—an increasingly popular solution in bespoke construction projects.

 Installation and Regulations